pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 ---
-title: "Organizing Aws Accounts With Pulumi"
+title: "Organizing AWS Accounts With Pulumi"
 date: 2023-01-16
 meta_desc: Learn how you can use Pulumi to manage your AWS Organizations hierarchy and automatically create member accounts.
 meta_image: meta.png